Children's ambulatory

 All self-referrals will be directed to the Urgent Treatment Centre at St Mary's Hospital.

-To maintain support and healthcare provision for the community, the ambulatory service will operate telephone support for GPs, Health Visitors and Community Midwives during this crisis.
+To maintain support and healthcare provision for the community, the ambulatory service will operate telephone support for GPs, Health Visitors and Community Midwives.

 The ambulatory service will not be able to accept:

-We apologise for any inconvenience caused by these changes, they are necessary to safeguard patients, family and staff during this unprecedented time.
+We apologise for any inconvenience caused by these changes, which are necessary to safeguard patients, family and staff.

 Meet the team